Maritime Law/Jones Act

 - Various third parties, such as equipment manufacturers

-Talk to a Maritime Injury Lawyer in Katy Today
+Talk to a Maritime Injury Lawyer in Fort Bend County

 As with all injury cases, a lawsuit or claim must be filed before the applicable expiration date in order to preserve your claim and not waive your rights.
 If you have been injured at sea, offshore, on a boat or ship, or in the course of your employment offshore, the Law Office of Shane McClelland can help.